RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step02_Jupyter_lab/README.md

 </details>

 ### A sample Jupyter Lab notebook that you can try out.
 [Simple cell segmentation with a single layered perceptron](https://github.com/RnR-2018/BMEN4460-NB1-simple_cell_segmentation_with_a_single_layered_perceptron).
-Instructions on how to download the repository (notebook along with data) is given.
+Instructions on how to download that child repository (notebook along with data) is given.

+You shall find a new folder, BMEN4460-NB1-simple_cell_segmentation_with_a_single_layered_perceptron, in your Jupyter Lab directory once you successfully downloaded that repository.

 ## End of this chapter: Step02_Jupyter_lab.